bigeasy/destructible/README.md

 The panic handler is supposed in indicate that an error occurred _after_ shutdown, not before.
-The `panic()` handler will only be called after `destruct()` and only if the the destructible was not already `errored` when it was destructed.
+The `panic()` handler will only be called after `destruct()` and only if the destructible was not already `errored` when it was destructed.

-In this example the shutdown of a consumer is expecting an a producer to signal it is done by releasing a `drain` latch.
+In this example the shutdown of a consumer is expecting a producer to signal it is done by releasing a `drain` latch.
 Before the producer can release the latch, however, it raises an exception.
 The consumer registered a panic handler that will release the latch itself so that the consumer shutdown will complete.

 ```javascript
 const destructible = new Destructible('destructible')